chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 ### Interpreting Access Control Lists

+{:aside}
+> This section was cribbed from RFC 8881.
+Please replace/rewrite.

-An Access Control List is a set of one or more Access Control Entries (ACEs) that are associated with a file system object.
-Each Access Control Entry specifies a user (by the user's uid) and a mask of that user's allowed access.
+An NFS Access Control List is a list of three or more Access Control Entries (ACEs) associated with one file system object.
+Each Access Control Entry in this list specifies a user and a set of access types granted to that user.

 Only ACEs that match the requester are considered.
 Each ACE is processed until all of the bits of the requester's access have been ALLOWED.
 Once a bit has been ALLOWED, that bit is no longer considered in the processing of subsquent ACEs in the list.

-When the ACL has been fully processed, if there are bits in the requester's mask that have not been ALLOWED, access is denied.
+When the ACL has been fully processed, if there are bits in the requester's mask that have not been ALLOWED, access of that type is denied.

 Note that an ACL might not be the sole determiner of access.
 For example: